bobbys-dev/pairwar/README.md

+# Pair WAR
-# Pair WAR, a operating system process thread simulation.
+### An operating system process thread simulation.
 In this project, we are going to build “Pair War”, a game that will make use of pthreads.
 It is a simple card game with one dealer, 3 players, and a single deck of cards.

-# Gamelay
+## Gameplay

 Overview:

-The game is composed of three rounds.
+- The game is composed of three rounds.

 - At the beginning of each round, the dealer shuffles the cards.